finaptic/public-documentation/docs/SDK-Guide/android-sdk.md

 if (response.basicDetails.onboardingApplicationStatus == ApplicationStatus.dataCollection ||
     response.basicDetails.onboardingApplicationStatus == ApplicationStatus.kycFailed ||
     response.basicDetails.onboardingApplicationStatus == ApplicationStatus.kycRejected ) {

     // The user was not approved during validation.
-You may ask the user to check his info, retake the images and update/validate again.
+    // You may ask the user to check his info, retake the images and update/validate again.

+    val failureStatusCodes = response.basicDetails.failureStatusCodes
+    if (failureStatusCodes.isNotEmpty()) {
+        // The list of codes explaining the reason of the request outcome.
+        // This list will only be populated when request status is "KYC Failed", "KYC Rejected", or "Application Rejected".
+        // The list will otherwise be empty.
+The value stored here is one of the code values retrieved from the
+        // ReferenceDataService with dataType set to ReferenceDataService.FAILURE_CODE.

+        // You can't retry after getting one of the following error codes:
+        // FAILURE_CODE_DEFAULT
+        // FAILURE_CODE_AGE_OF_MAJORITY

+        Log.d(TAG, "failureStatusCodes: $failureStatusCodes")
+    }
 }
 ```